swarupcoding56/Bank-Fraud-Detection/README.md

 **Bank Fraud Detection Project** using Machine Learning in Python! 🚀
 Here we solve a real-world financial fraud problem and show how ML models can help banks detect suspicious transactions and prevent monetary loss.

-This Fraud Detection Machine Learning Project is perfect for data science, AI, and ML enthusiasts who want to build a strong portfolio project and learn how fraud analytics works in real banking systems.
+In this Fraud Detection Machine Learning Project I learn how fraud analytics works in real banking systems.

 ---

 ## What This Project Covers

-We cover the **entire pipeline** — from understanding raw transaction data to building high-performance fraud detection models — explained step-by-step in a practical approach
+I cover the **entire pipeline** — from understanding raw transaction data to building high-performance fraud detection models — explained step-by-step in a practical approach

-### 🧠 What You’ll Learn
+### 🧠 What I have solved

 - ✅ How to understand and frame a real fraud detection business problem
 - ✅ Perform in-depth Exploratory Data Analysis (EDA) on transaction data